thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 ## Outlook & Near future

-If you’re interested in learning more about any of these technologies, please visit the [workshop.thi.ng](http://workshop.thi.ng/) website for upcoming training sessions or sign up to the [thi.ng newsletter](https://tinyletter.com/thi-ng).
+If you're interested in learning more about any of these technologies, please visit the [workshop.thi.ng](http://workshop.thi.ng/) website for upcoming training sessions or sign up to the [thi.ng newsletter](https://tinyletter.com/thi-ng).

-**I’m about to announce the next bunch of workshop dates for June in the next 2 days.
-Apart from teaching, I’m also currently available for freelance consulting.
-Please get in touch and let’s talk, no agents though!
+**I'm about to announce the next bunch of workshop dates for June in the next 2 days.
+Apart from teaching, I'm also currently available for freelance consulting.
+Please get in touch and let's talk, no agents though!
 Thanks.**